ahsan598/devops-tools-cheatsheets/git/README.md

 - `git-commands`: All necessary basic Git commands
 - `interview-questions`: Frequently asked GIT questions
-- `repo-setup-handling`: Helps you create your first repo locally or remotely
 - `gitignore-guide`: Helps you understand how and why to use a `.gitignore` file in a project.